BWITS/lono/README.md

 Lono is a Cloud Formation Template ruby generator.
 Lono generates Cloud Formation templates based on ERB templates.

+WARNING: lono version 4.x to 5.x changed the structure of a lono project.
+Please read about how to upgrade on the wiki:

 ## Usage

 <pre>